 Getting Better On Purpose: Improving Processes, Leadership, and Talent

 I was reading yet another article on leadership responses to the COVID 19 pandemic on the importance of “purpose”.
 The “why” most call it.
-For example, “Leading with purpose and humanity” was the headline in this particular article from McKinsey’s interview with Best Buy CEO, Hubert Joly.
+For example, “Leading with purpose and humanity” was the headline in an article on McKinsey’s interview with Best Buy CEO, Hubert Joly.
 It got me thinking about “why” we embrace Operational Excellence and “why not” look at it a little differently.

 In our field, we frequently use “continuous improvement” to describe what we do.
 Just look at the number of CI leaders and programs in your own network.
 The tools, culture, and mindsets are all framed as in pursuit of “continuous improvement”.
 Less waste, more efficiency, better quality, higher productivity are all worthy objectives, but do they really answer “why” these objectives matter?
 Why not use these challenging times to emphasize the rest of the OpEx story?